bobbingwide/oik/readme.txt

 10. oik options - Buttons

 == Upgrade Notice ==
+= 4.4.0 =
+Update for the Dynamic content block, transferred from oik-blocks.

 = 4.3.0 =
 Update for compatibility with the Widget block editor in WordPress 5.8.